CodeDebugging/csvchk/README.md

 Create a 'Data definition file'
 Create a 'Data definition map' file to map  data definition files to the data filename

+## How to run

 Run the program csvchk <data definition map file> <CSV file>

+## Known issues

+1. All files need to be in the same folder. loading definition, map  and CSV files using a path prefix won't work.
+2. No header check yet